-With an understanding of the intersection between the environment and energy industries, Sebastian is excited to have joined EPIC.
+With an understanding of the intersection between the environment and energy industries, Sebastian was excited to have joined EPIC.

-“EPIC is a quite new laboratory but is growing very fast and it is full of talented people, and I wanted to be a part of it,” he says.
+“EPIC is a quite new laboratory but is growing very fast and it is full of talented people, and I wanted to be a part of it,” he said.

-Sébastien looks forward to working closely with faculty and staff while exploring research in energy topics.
+Sébastien looked forward to working closely with faculty and staff while exploring research in energy topics.

-“People are close to each other and easy to talk to,” he says.
+“People are close to each other and easy to talk to,” he said.
 “I know that I will learn from their experiences, both in terms of academic skills and on a personal level.”

 Johanna Rayl’s increasing interest in environmental topics led her to focus her research on climate change.